Silerys94/odin-recipes/README.md

 ## Features
 - Simple HTML-only website — no CSS or JavaScript (yet).
-- Contains three of my mom’s Christmas recipes.
+- Contains three of my favorite recipes.
 - Fully navigable structure with semantic HTML tags.

 # A Letter to Me